Annual Technical Report 2004 on Trademark Information Activities submitted by Japan (SCIT/ATR/TM/2004/JP)

 III.
 Matters concerning classifying, reclassifying and indexing of trademark information

 Classification and reclassification activities; Classification systems used, e.g., International Classification of Goods and Services for the Purposes of the Registration of Marks (Nice Classification), International Classification of the Figurative Elements of Marks (Vienna Classification), other classification (please indicate whether goods and services for the registration of marks and whether the figurative elements of marks are classified by your Office and, if so, which classification(s) is (are) used)

 a) Nice International Classification

 The JPO has adapted Nice Classification Version 6 in April 1992 and migrated to Nice Classification Version 7 on January 1, 1997, Version 8 on January 1, 2002.
 On April 1, 1998, a “consolidation of classification“ scheme was enacted.
 This scheme requires that to reclassify the trademarks registered under old Japanese classification and to reregister them in accordance with Nice Classification.

 The JPO has used the Japanese original coding system to classify the figurative elements of marks.

 In order to use the Vienna Classification, the JPO surveyed the relation between the Japanese original coding system and the Vienna Classification from April, 1999 to March, 2000 and has created the Vienna Classification Table, which has been subdivided according to the Japanese situation.

 The JPO has assigned the subdivided Vienna Classification to the registered trademarks and the filed trademarks from April 2001 until March 2004.
-The JPO will start the reference by the subdivided Vienna Classification (Version 5) from April 2004.
+The JPO started the reference by the subdivided Vienna Classification (Version 5) in April 2004.